 The ETC or TOR reservation is a fixed percentage of the TTC on a line, which decreases as the TTC is derated (ex.
 TTC = 300 MW, ETC fixed percentage = 2%, ETC = 6 MWs.
 TTC derated to 200 MWs, ETC = 4 MWs);

 The ETC or TOR reservation is a fixed amount of capacity, which decreases if the line’s TTC is derated below the reservation level (ex.
-ETC = 80 MWs, TTC declines to 60 MW, ETC = OTC or 60 MWs; or
+ETC = 80 MWs, TTC declines to 60 MW, ETC = TTC or 60 MWs; or

 The ETC or TOR reservation is determined by an algorithm that changes at various levels of TTC for the line (ex.
-Intertie TTC = 3,000 MWs, when line is operating greater than 2,000 MWs to full capacity ETC = 400 MWs, when capacity is below 2000 MWs ETC = OTC/2000* ETC).
+Intertie TTC = 3,000 MWs, when line is operating greater than 2,000 MWs to full capacity ETC = 400 MWs, when capacity is below 2000 MWs ETC = TTC/2000* ETC).

 Existing Contract capacity reservations remain reserved during the Day-Ahead Market and Hour-Ahead Scheduling Process (HASP).
 To the extent that the reservations are unused, they are released in real-time operations for use in the Real-Time Market.